Blepharoplasty (Eyelid) Surgery

 Ideal candidates should typically be in good health and either not smoke or be willing to stop smoking several weeks before and after their surgery.
 Dr Milovic will discuss the plan with you prior to any procedure being performed.

-What is the Blepharoplasty Procedure Like?
+What Is the Blepharoplasty Procedure Like?

 Dr Milovic performs a variety of different blepharoplasty techniques, including: